kaleidawave/ezno/checker/specification/specification.md

 };
 ```

-- Excess property 'invalid' was provided, but is not a property of MyObject
+- 'invalid' is not a property of MyObject
-- Excess property 'non_existent' was provided, but is not a property of MyObject
+- 'non_existent' is not a property of MyObject

 ### Constant evaluation